intel-agency/DotnetAgents/DotnetAgents/docs/ARCHITECTURE_DOCUMENTATION.md

 | **Log Viewer** | ✅ Complete | `/logs` page |
 | **Analytics Dashboard** | ✅ Complete | `/log-analytics` page |

+These entries are fully functional today.
+For example, a prompt submitted from `AgentChat.razor` is persisted to PostgreSQL, processed by `AgentWorkerService`, and acknowledged back to the user with the queued-message string returned by `PromptAgentResponse`.
+Telemetry endpoints respond to HTTP requests, and the Blazor dashboards consume their outputs even though the payloads are still synthetic.

 ### ⚠️ Partially Implemented

 | Feature | Status | Issue |